theriddleofenigma/laravel-model-validation/README.md

             // Here $data is the value of $this->getAttributes(), feel free to use your own code to produce the data.
 Ex: $this->toArray(), $this->getOriginal(), etc.,
             $data["name"] = strtolower($data["name"]);

-            // <b>Note:</b> This wouldn't affect your actual model data which is going to persist in DB.
+            // Note: This wouldn't affect your actual model data which is going to persist in DB.

             return $data;
         }